merklejerk/pocketfurc/README.md

 - `browserify`

 ### Running the build script ###
 Simply run the shell script `build` in the root directory to build the project.
-This script will generate files in the `src` directory, including another script.
-Depending on how your system is set up, you may have to manually run the `build` script generated in the `src` directory.
+This script will package the files in the `src` directory by running another script.
+Depending on how your system is set up, you may have to manually run the `build` script in the `src` directory.